MohammadTarek96/Pigdicegame/README.md

 Get going and Run the game
 --------------------------

-This is how you can work with the development environment.

 ### Check version of Python

 Check what version of Python you have.
 The Makefile uses `PYTHON=python` as default.